 In compliance with the Arkansas Clean Indoor Air Act of 2006, The Clean Air on Campus Act of 2009 and college policy, SAU Tech is a tobacco-free campus.
-The use of tobacco products is prohibited in all on-campus and off-campus buildings owned, leased or controlled by SAU Tech; and all vehicles owned, leased or controlled by SAU Tech.
+The use of tobacco products is prohibited in all on-campus and off-campus buildings owned, leased or controlled by SAU Tech; on all grounds owned, leased or controlled by SAU Tech; and all vehicles owned, leased or controlled by SAU Tech.
 Act 734 of 2009, The Arkansas Clean Air Act of 2009, mandates that all state supported colleges and universities along with all properties controlled by those institutions must be smoke free by August 1, 2010.
 Beginning August 1st, any person found guilty of violating the provisions of Act 734 shall be punished by a fine of not less than \$100 and not more than \$500.